 Increasingly close politically primarily on the issue of the conflict in Syria, Iran and Russia have discussed expanding energy and trade cooperation.
-The two countries reportedly agreed on broad energy development deals during President Putin's visit to Tehran in late October 2017, with an estimated investment value of up to \$30 billion, although implementation remains uncertain.
+The two countries reportedly agreed on broad energy development deals during President Putin's visit to Tehran in late October 2017, with an estimated investment value of up to \$30 billion,67 although implementation remains uncertain.
+In December 2018, Iran signed a free trade deal with the Russia-led "Eurasian Economic Union," suggesting Russian intent not to abide by reimposed U.S. sanctions on Iran.

 In April 2015, Russia lifted its own restriction on delivering the S-300 air defense system that it sold Iran in 2007 but refused to deliver after Resolution 1929 was adopted-even though that Resolution technically did not bar supply of that defensive system.
 In April 2016, Russia began delivering the five S-300 batteries.
-Iran's Defense Minister visited Russia in February 2016 to discuss a possible purchase of major combat systems-a sale that would require an unlikely approval of the U.N.
-Security Council.
-Alternatively, the two countries might complete the sale without such approval, presumably calculating a limited penalty for doing so.
-There has been no announcement that such sales have been concluded, to date.
+Iran's Defense Minister visited Russia in February 2016 to discuss possible future purchases of major combat systems.
+No sales have been announced.